Raijeee/SleepSync/README.md

 ```
 This function encrypts the password from a standard string to a hashed string.
 This uses the "from passlib.context import CryptContext" library to encrypt it.

+This was pretty straight forward as I was using the library "CryptContxet" and was able to logically create a function to encrypt certain inputs with the .hash function.

 ### Decrypting the password

 ```.py